josephsnyder/doc-test/index.rst

 ..
-OSEHRA Automated Testing documentation master file, created by sphinx-quickstart on Mon Dec 17 16:27:57 2012.
+VistA documentation master file, created by sphinx-quickstart on Mon Dec 17 16:27:57 2012.
    You can adapt this file completely to your liking, but it should at least contain the root `toctree` directive.

-Welcome to the OSEHRA Automated Testing's documentation!
+Welcome to the VistA documentation!
 =========================================================
 .. figure:: http://code.osehra.org/content/SHA-1/c0286b38b7aabe13fa09e799fe9b96855d157f1e-OSEHRA_LogoText.png